Automating Rovo agents

 Scenario | Rule |

-Using the Jira work item organizer, create an automation rule that is triggered every time a work item is created without a parent (or epic) to leave a comment on the new work item with a suggested epic from that project that could be a relevant parent work item. |
+Use the agent, Jira work item organizer The automation rule is triggered when a work item is created without a parent task or epic.
+The Jira work item organizer agent should find a relevant parent and leave the suggestion as a comment on the new work item. |

 Was this helpful?